tundeph/frontend-interview-task-main/README.md

 - I did not fork this repo from your main branch on purpose
 - I used the `component-name` lowercase style to name the components because I saw the format and wanted to stay within "your standards" as against using the easier `ComponentName` naming style

-Please read this whole document before starting

-This prototype is built using NextJS and makes use of styled components

 ## What I did: